The Light of Graubünden

 24 August 2020

 Graubünden is the largest and only trilingual canton.
 The official languages are Romansh, Italian and German.

 The village of Lü in the Val Müstair is at an altitude of 1920 metres in one of the five Romansh-speaking areas.
 The sun often shines in the village when a thick layer of clouds covers the valley.
 Lü seems an appropriate name for the village.

 Unfortunately, the Astrovillage closed in 2019.
-The village was chosen as a centre for astronomy research and education in 2009.
+The village was chosen as an astronomy research and education centre in 2009.
 The pure air and the absence of (light) pollution provided the perfect location.

-The monastery of St. Johann (San Jon in Romansh), founded around 775 by Charlemagne, and the town St. Müstair are located in the valley.
+The monastery of St. Johann (San Jon in Romansh), founded around 775 by Charlemagne, and the town of St. Müstair are located in the valley.